There is no fee associated with a Pre-Application meeting.

 An application is considered abated if there has been no activity for six (6) consecutive months and shall constitute an abated application fee for re-submittal.

 An application is considered abandoned when no activity occurs for twelve (12) consecutive months and shall constitute a new application and application fee for re-submittal.

 The current application fees can be found by going into the Development Services web page and clicking on Application Fees or you may go to www.municode.com.
 The application fee is also listed on the bottom of the first page of a majority of the applications.

 It all depends upon how compliant the plans are when received.
 The sooner the plans are submitted fully compliant, the shorter the period.
-The amount of time also depends upon the approval process and whether approval can take place at the staff level, or whether it must go to LPA and/or the City Council.
+The amount of time also depends upon the approval process and whether approval can take place at the staff level, or whether it must go to the City Council.
 The (SDO) process will take approximately three to four months, but it may take longer depending upon the compliance of the plans and the approval process.